-Laboratory glove box system for inert atmosphere processing and chemistry
+Laboratory glove box for inert atmosphere processing and chemistry

 The new inert atmosphere laboratory glove box from Ossila can create and maintain low oxygen and moisture environments for the processing of air sensitive materials and chemicals.

 Using an inert gas such as Nitrogen or Argon, the Ossila Glove Box is capable of producing an atmosphere with oxygen levels consistently below 0.5% and water levels as low as 10 PPM.
-Constructed from high quality, low ingress materials such as steel and glass, the system is suitable for a large of range of applications in the lab and can maintain a steady environment for extended periods of time.
-Sophisticated in-built monitoring software, highly accurate sensors, and automated purging make the glove box incredibly easy-to-use and cheap-to-run.
+Designed for chemistry and materials science, and constructed from high quality, low ingress materials such as steel and glass, the system can maintain a steady environment for extended periods of time.
+Sophisticated in-built monitoring software, highly accurate sensors, and automated purging make the glove box safe, easy-to-use, and cheap-to-run.

 Laboratory glove boxes (or gloveboxes) are used in chemistry and materials science to create an isolated environment for the handling of dangerous or atmosphere sensitive samples.
 Sealed gloves allow the contents of the main chamber to be handled and an antechamber allows items to be added or removed.

 Inert atmosphere glove boxes, sometimes referred to as Nitrogen glove boxes, purge an inert gas through the chamber to reduce the amount of oxygen and water levels to below a defined level.
 Our glove box has been designed for any application that requires an inert atmosphere, including thin film coating and processing, additive manufacturing, biological research and more.